-Upscale retailer London Jewelers is seeking more than $1 million in tax breaks over 25 years to move its headquarters to Glen Head instead of outside Nassau County, officials said.
+Upscale retailer London Jewelers is seeking tax breaks over 25 years to move its headquarters to Glen Head instead of outside Nassau County, officials said.

-The family-owned seller of fine jewelry and watches wants to purchase a vacant office building at 1 Underhill Rd. to consolidate operations now spread over three buildings in downtown Glen Cove.
+The family-owned seller of fine jewelry and watches wants to purchase a vacant office building at 119 Glen Cove Dr. to consolidate operations now spread over three buildings in downtown Glen Cove.

 The $2.7 million project would add seven jobs over three years to the London headquarters staff of 46 people.
 Their annual salaries, on average, are $91,000, according to the company’s application for tax incentives from the Nassau County Industrial Development Agency.

 The IDA board agreed last week to begin negotiations with London executives on a possible aid package.

 The London headquarters supports nine retail stores in the metropolitan area, including six on Long Island that employ about 200 people.
 The company began in 1926 as a small shop on Glen Cove’s School Street, where founder Charles London sold and repaired clocks and watches.

 London CEO Mark Udell, in the aid application, said the company needs the proposed 14,000-square-foot headquarters "in order to remain competitive within its industry."
 He said the office "can be located in any location within the tri-state region."